Table of Contents

 In all clinical departments, there is a recurrent group of disease etiologies, e.g., infectious, autoimmune, inflammatory, neoplastic, traumatic, metabolic or genetic causes for diseases.
-As the only department, neurology reserves a very special etiological group for itself: epilepsy.
+However, only the neurology department reserves a very special etiological group for itself: epilepsy.

-Early in history, people were impressed by this spectacular clinical picture and interpreted it in a context of the divine.
+Early in history, people were impressed by the spectacular clinical picture of epilepsy and interpreted it in the context of the divine.
 This is the reason why there is the old term of morbus sacer since in ancient Greece epilepsy was considered a ‘holy disease’.

 Definition of Epilepsy

 During an epileptic seizure, a short synchronous discharge of neurons occurs.
 This results in sudden symptoms that vanish just as quickly and can affect all neuronal qualities (e.g., motor function, sensory, vegetative, and consciousness).

 An epileptic seizure is no evidence for epilepsy.
 Roughly 5% of all people have an epileptic seizure at some point in their lives.

 Epilepsy itself is a chronic disease of the brain which results in recurrent and unprovoked seizures.